← Playbook hub

 Mandate & purposeWhy the function exists; the one outcome it owns

-Three practicesWhat Strategy / Engineering / Operations each owns — engineering as the keystone
+Three practicesWhat Strategy / Engineering / Operations each owns, with engineering as the keystone

 Centre vs edgeWhat's owned centrally (model, taxonomy, governance) vs executed locally